Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • All door styles

-At the top of the list of tools to make cabinet doors is the table saw.
-Without one your design choices will be very limited.
+The table saw is at the top of the list of tools to make cabinet doors.
+Without one, your design choices will be minimal.
 How limited?
-Well, about the only door you could make is a flat plywood door using a table saw alternative (the circular saw).
-Let’s cover that one in #12 on the list.
+Well, you could only make a flat plywood door using a table saw alternative (the circular saw).

 1. Ripping wood strips that will form the door panel

-2. Cutting the stile and rails to width
+2. Cutting the stile and rails to the width

 3. Ripping the finished door panels to width and length